 - The Unfought: There is no way to engage her, so we'll never know what kind of powers she possesses as a Vampiric Cainhurst Royal, if any at all.

 - Undeathly Pallor: She has very pale skin.

-An important figure at the now-defunct Byrgenwerth College, he founded the basics of the Healing Church during his tenure there.
-Even though the Church has now declared the College forbidden ground, some say he still resides there, sitting in a rocking chair and gazing at the lake.
+Alternatively known as Master Willem.
+The former head of the now-defunct Byrgenwerth College, his teachings would eventually lead to the founding of the Healing Church.
+Even though the Church has declared the College forbidden ground, some say he still resides there, gazing out at the lake in his rocking chair.